Chandra179/skillsync/README.md

 ## Phase 2
-1. self assessment skill checklist, example for docker: [x]Build Dockerfile from scratch [x]Use multi-stage builds []Optimize for performance
-2. ask user to teach it “Explain goroutines and when to use mutex vs channel.” then we score based on Clarity, Coverage, Depth, Misconceptions
+1. ask user to teach it, for example “Explain goroutines and when to use mutex vs channel.” then we score based on Clarity, Coverage, Depth, Misconceptions
-3. skill consistency checks like "You know Kubernetes but don’t know Docker?"
+2. skill consistency checks like "You know Kubernetes but don’t know Docker?"
-4. analyze the missing skills from root skill.
+3. analyze the missing skills.
 We need to research of how we discover the missing skill
 ### Required Tools
 - **All Phase 1 tools**
-- **OpenAI SDK** – explanation scoring with LLM
+- **LLM studio** – explanation scoring with LLM
 - **Supabase Vector** – store embeddings of user answers or concepts
 - **Custom logic in tRPC** – for skill consistency heuristics

 ## Phase 3
+1. showing suggestion like, recommended to learn this before move to next one
-1. lets says your skill is golang, conccurency, image processing. we can add relation to the skill like conccurency can be used to make image processing faster.
+2. lets says your skill is golang, conccurency, image processing. we can add relation to the skill like conccurency can be used to make image processing faster.
-2. showing suggestion like, recommended to learn this before move to next one

 ### Required Tools
 - **All Phase 2 tools**
 - **PostgreSQL with edge tables** – skill relationships
 - **D3.js** – visualizing skill relationships
-- **Optional: OpenAI SDK** – to infer related skills or next steps
+- **Optional: LLM studio** – to infer related skills or next steps

 ## Phase 4